List of Underdog characters: Overcat

 Overcat (voiced by Allen Swift) is a giant anthropomorphic cat who was once the infamous ruler of the planet Felina.
 He is an arrogant bully and also has all of Underdog's powers.

-One day on Felina, the milk wells ran dry, so Overcat stole the cows from the Earth, kidnapped Sweet Polly Purebred and forced her to milk the cows so the giant cats of Felina can have a lifetime supply of milk.
-After Underdog rescued Polly and the cows, Overcat challenged Underdog to a winner-take-all fight.
-Unless Underdog fought Overcat, the giant cats of Felina would destroy the Earth.
-As Underdog fought Overcat, it appeared Overcat had the upper-hand, but Overcat's size and lack of speed allowed Underdog to come out the victor.
-Underdog promised milk growing from coconut trees to the giant cats of Felina if the giant cats banished Overcat from Felina and let the other worlds live as they pleased.
-Underdog carried out the promise and all the cats were happy, because with the coconut trees, the cats would not run out of milk.
-After being banished from Felina, Overcat swore he would find another planet to conquer, train harder to become stronger and one day return to Earth to wipe out Underdog.
-Despite this, Overcat was never seen in the series again afterwards.
+After the milk wells on Felina run dry, Overcat steals cows from Earth, kidnaps Polly, and forces her to milk the cows so the giant cats of Felina can have a lifetime supply of milk.
+After Underdog rescues Polly and the cows, Overcat challenges Underdog to a winner-take-all fight.
+Unless Underdog fights Overcat, the giant cats of Felina will destroy the Earth.
+As Underdog battles Overcat, it appears Overcat has the upper-hand, but Overcat's size and lack of speed allow Underdog to come out the victor.
+Overcat is banished from Felina in exchange for the other cats being given coconut trees to get milk from.